danishrifdi/danishrifdi/README.md

 ### Hi there 👋

 I'm Danish Rifdi from Kota Bharu and currently doing A Level at Kolej Yayasan UEM under Yayasan Dayadiri Scholarship.
-I derive immense pleasure from immersing myself in the captivating world of books while actively engaging in meaningful volunteer activities.
+Data Science Enthusiast and Minecraft Adventurer, join me as I embark on a journey that fuses data-driven exploration with the pixelated realms of Minecraft, opening new horizons and shaping the future through the power of data and virtual creativity."

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=danishrifdi)](https://github.com/anuraghazra/github-readme-stats)

-<h1 align="center">Hello,greet to see you 👋, I'm Danish Rifdi</h1>
+<h1 align="center">Hello greet to see you👋, I'm Danish Rifdi</h1>
 <h3 align="center">A profound passion for unraveling the secrets of data science</h3>

 - 🔭 I’m currently working on [Kelantan Educational Resources Initiative for Students](https://keris.netlify.app/)